Europe tightens arms embargo against Syria

 “The regime will fall, but it will leave Syria in a difficult situation,” said Swedish Foreign Minister Carl Bildt.
 “We must be ... prepared to help and assist in economic ways ...
 We should concentrate more of our attention on the day after.”

-Spanish Deputy Foreign Minister Gonzalo de Benito said: “We must talk about the reconstruction of the country because it is easy to imagine the level of destruction there is in the infrastructure, in the Syrian economy as a whole.”
+Spanish foreign minister Gonzalo de Benito said: “We must talk about the reconstruction of the country because it is easy to imagine the level of destruction there is in the infrastructure, in the Syrian economy as a whole.”

-(This story is corrected with date for new arms embargo rules, following clarification by EU officials)